sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/monitor-notifications-system.md

 ## Operations on Notifications

-For each warning and error Notification the 3-dots action menu is offered with the following operation:
+For each error Notification the 3-dots action menu is offered with the following operation:

 - **Acknowledge** specifies that the user is aware of the Notification and is taking measures.
 The operation brings forward a pop-up window that allows specifying a comment about the handling of the Notification. <br/><br/>Acknowledged Notifications by default are excluded from display.
 They can be made visible by selecting the *Acknowledged* filter button.